-Here is a brief list of techniques that a person can use to help manage their every day anxieties, stresses, and fears.
+As a result, here is a brief list of techniques that a person can use to help manage their everyday anxieties, stresses, and fears.

 1. Take your fears apart: When facing a current or upcoming task that overwhelms you with a lot of anxiety, divide the task into a series of smaller steps and then complete each of the smaller tasks one step at a time.
 Completing these smaller activities will make the stress more manageable and increases your chances of success.

 2. Take a break: Sometimes we get stressed out when everything happens all at once.
 When this happens, take a deep breath and try to find something to do for a few minutes to get your mind off of the problem.
 A person can get some fresh air, listen to some music, or do an activity that will give them a fresh perspective on things.

-4. You can’t predict the future: While the consequences of a particular fear may seem real, there are usually other factors that can not be anticipated and can affect the results of any situation.
+5. You can’t predict the future: While the consequences of a particular fear may seem real, there are usually other factors that cannot be anticipated and can affect the results of any situation.
 We may be ninety-nine percent correct in predicting the future, but all it takes is for that one percent to make a world of difference.

-5. Think of a red stop sign: At times, a person might encounter a fearful thought that may be difficult to manage.
+6. Think of a red stop sign: At times, a person might encounter a fearful thought that may be difficult to manage.
 When this happens, visualize a red stop sign, which can serve as a reminder to stop thinking about that thought.
 Regardless of how scary the thought may be, do not dwell on it.
 This technique is great in dealing with your negative thinking and will help reduce your fears.